curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 See [Sutter's Mill #89](https://herbsutter.com/2013/05/29/gotw-89-solution-smart-pointers/) for great explanations for avoiding `new` and preferring `make_unique` and `make_shared` instead.

 Also the `make_*` can be tricky to work with if the class in question only has private constructors.
 For example, say the class is a factory.
 A work around, would be to do what I did for the [Ch2: shared_pointer example](https://github.com/tlanc007/APIBookTweaks/tree/master/02_Qualities/shared_pointer).

+<a name="unorderedmap"> </a>
+## unordered_map
+Not much to say here.
+If there is no need for the keys to be sorted, then use unordered_map.
+Insertions will be cheaper.

 ## using
 C++11 introduced a new use the `using` keyword.
 It can be used as an alias and for me replaces the need to use `typedef`.
 I find it easier to read and feels more direct.